TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * [ ] `uibuilder.showLog()` - Add a visible panel on-page to show console.log output.
 Redirects (or maybe copies) uibuilder.log output - possibly also console.log.
 Will need amendments to the uibuilder.log function to give options for output to this and/or back to Node-RED.
     * [ ] **HARD** `uibuilder.convertToUI(cssSelector)` - convert part/all of the DOM to `_ui` json structure. [ref](https://stackoverflow.com/questions/2303713/how-to-serialize-dom-node-to-json-even-if-there-are-circular-references)
     * [ ] ~~`uiUpdate(cssSelector, data)` - mirroring the `uib-update` node's features & allowing easy DOM updates from front-end code as well.~~ Not really needed since if you are already writing front-end code, you can simply use the `uibuilder.ui` function directly.
+    * [ ] `uibuilder.socketReconnect()` Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.

   * Control from Node-RED.
 Functions to implement:
     * [ ] watchDom(startStop), uiWatch(cssSelector)